physimals/quantiphyse/README.md

 Michael Chappell

 ## Overview
-This viewer provides tools for modelling and analysis of DCE-MRI scans.
+This viewer provides tools for modelling and analysis of MRI scans.

 Key features:
 - 4D DCE-MRI images can be loaded and viewed from nifti images